Approval-Based Apportionment: Introduction

 In this paper, we formally introduce the setting of approval-based apportionment and explore different possibilities of constructing axiomatically desirable aggregation methods for this setting.
 Besides its conceptual appeal, this setting is also interesting from a technical perspective.

-Exploiting the relations described in \secref{sec:relations}, we resolve problems that remain open in the more general setting of approval-based multiwinner voting.
-First, we prove that committee monotonicity is compatible with extended justified representation (a representation axiom proposed by \citec{ABC+16a}) by providing a rulemethod that satisfies both properties.
-Second, we show that the core of an approval-based apportionment problem is always nonempty and that core-stable committees can be found in polynomial time.
+Exploiting the relations described in \Cref{sec:relations}, we resolve problems that remain open in the more general setting of \ca elections.
+First, we show that the core of an approval-based apportionment problem is always nonempty, and that a popular multiwinner rule known as Proportional Approval Voting (PAV) always returns a core-stable committee.
+We also present a polynomial-time variant of PAV that is also core stable.
+Second, we prove that committee monotonicity is compatible with extended justified representation (a representation axiom proposed by \citet{ABC+16a}) by providing a rule that satisfies both properties.

-Besides these positive results, we verify for a wide range of multiwinner voting rules that their axiomatic guarantees do not improve in the party-approval setting, and that some rules remain NP-hard to evaluate.
-On the other hand, we show that it becomes tractable to check whether a committee provides extended justified representation or the weaker axiom of proportional justified representation.
+Some familiar multiwinner rules (in particular, PAV) provide stronger representation guarantees when applied in the party-approval setting.
+However, for many standard multiwinner voting rules, we give examples that show that their axiomatic guarantees do not improve in the party-approval setting.
+From a computational complexity perspective, we show that some rules known to be NP-hard in the candidate-approval setting remain NP-hard to evaluate in the party-approval setting.
+However, it becomes computationally easier to reason about proportionality axioms.
+Specifically, we show that it is tractable to check whether a given committee satisfies extended justified representation (or the weaker axiom of proportional justified representation).
+The analogs of these problems for candidate-approval elections are coNP-hard.
+These tractability results do not extend to checking whether a committee is core-stable: we show that this problem is coNP-complete for both party-approval and candidate-approval elections.